 Psychiatric medications work by giving a person relief from the most severe psychiatric symptoms associated with their disorder.
 Just as a pain reliever won’t necessarily cure the source of a headache, a psychiatric drug doesn’t “cure” a person of the disorder, but rather provides needed symptom relief.

-Just as aspirin can reduce a fever without curing the infection that causes it, psychotherapeutic medications act by controlling symptoms.
-Psychotherapeutic medications do not cure mental illness, but in many cases, they can help a person function despite some continuing mental pain and difficulty coping with problems.
-For example, drugs like chlorpromazine can turn off the “voices” heard by some people with psychosis and help them to see reality more clearly.
+Psychiatric medications do not cure mental illness, but in many cases, they can help a person function despite some continuing mental pain and difficulty coping with problems.
+For example, atypical antipsychotic drugs can turn off the “voices” heard by some people with psychosis and help them to see reality more clearly.
 And antidepressants can lift the dark, heavy moods of depression.
-The degree of response – ranging from a little relief of symptoms to complete relief – depends on a variety of factors related to the individual and the disorder being treated.

-Like any medication, psychotherapeutic medications do not produce the same effect in everyone.
+Like any medication, psychiatric medications do not produce the same effect in everyone.
 Some people may respond better to one medication than another.
 Some may need larger dosages than others do.
-Some have side effects, and others do not.
 Age, sex, body size, body chemistry, physical illnesses and their treatments, diet, and habits such as smoking are some of the factors that can influence a medication’s effect.

 Most people who take a medication will experience side effects.
 However, the side effects are usually entirely manageable and of lesser severity than the symptoms of the disorder itself.